 March 1899.
 William MacAngus, Hilton Public School, passes the qualification to enter teacher training college.

 May 1899.
 General Hector MacDonald, the hero of Omderman, on arriving at Tain railway station for a civic reception in the town, spotted an old comrade in arms in the crowd, John MacAngus from Hilton, the General went over to pass some time with John and shook his hand heartily.

 June 1899.
 At Edgbaston Church, Birmingham, Alexandrina, only daughter of the late Donald MacKenzie, Balintore, marries Robert Jukes Stirrop.

 July 1899.
 Death of James MacDonald, one of the oldest and most respected natives of Balintore.

 August 1899.
 Donald R. MacKay, Balintore, appointed as teacher in Dingwall Academy.

 September 1899.
 Travelling man hit over the head with a poker and died in Hilton.
 Hilton man convicted of culpable homicide.

 September 1899.
-Nicholas Vass pleaded guilty to a charge of assault and breach of the peace but informed the Sherriff he had come off the worse.
-The Sherriff said ‘ I can see by the state of your face you came off the worse, 7 days prison or 20 shillings fine’.
+Nicholas Vass pleaded guilty to a charge of assault and breach of the peace but informed the Sheriff he had come off the worse.
+The Sheriff said ‘ I can see by the state of your face you came off the worse, 7 days prison or 20 shillings fine’.